Updated Feb 19, 2026

 Once your app is ready with payment processing and user accounts, it's time to make it available to users on iOS, Android, and the web.
 Adalo streamlines this process, allowing you to deploy across all three platforms from a single build.
 Head to Adalo's Launch tab to manage your publishing settings.

 For the Apple App Store, you'll need an Apple Developer account, which costs $99 annually.
 Start by creating a Bundle ID for your app and generating an App-specific Password through your Apple ID settings.
 Then, input your credentials, permissions, and privacy policy URL into Adalo.
-To ensure a smooth launch, consider using Apple’s Phased Release feature, which allows you to gradually roll out your app to users as recommended by Apple.
+To ensure a smooth launch, consider using Apple's Phased Release feature, which allows you to gradually roll out your app to users.

 For the Google Play Store, you'll need a Google Play Console account, which requires a one-time fee of $25.
 After generating your Android build in Adalo, upload the APK or AAB file to the Play Console.
 Complete your store listing by adding pricing in USD, optimized descriptions for U.S. searches, and high-quality screenshots.
 Keep in mind that Google's review process can take anywhere from 1 to 7 days.

 Publishing to the web is the quickest option.
-From Adalo’s Publish dashboard, select "Publish to Web" and customize your app’s domain.
+If you're new to this, learning how to build a web app can help you understand the specific advantages of the browser-based format.
+From Adalo's Publish dashboard, select "Publish to Web" and customize your app's domain.
 For better branding, you can connect a custom domain, which typically costs between $10 and $45 per year.
-Unlike app stores, web publishing doesn’t require approval, so your app can go live instantly - perfect for reaching U.S. customers without delay.
+Unlike app stores, web publishing doesn't require approval, so your app can go live instantly—perfect for reaching U.S. customers without delay.
 Just make sure your checkout system displays prices in USD and complies with U.S. standards.

 Once your app is live, the next step is to focus on optimizing its performance to support growth.